-The European Fire Ant of the BC coastal region
+The European Fire Ant of the Pacific Northwest

 The European fire ant is a nasty pest that can be found all over Europe and in some parts of North America and Asia.
 They are now found on southern Vancouver Island.
 They are mainly red in color, with slightly darker pigmentation on the head.